 A number of computer labs are available around campus.
 Many students choose to bring their own computers to campus for the sake of convenience.
 The residence halls are equipped with ethernet ports and wireless capabilities are available on campus.
 For more information about on-campus technology and other computer questions please see the Information Technology Services website.

 Learning to live with a college roommate can be one of the most exciting experiences and biggest adjustments for students.
 At the beginning of the year, roommates are asked to complete a roommate agreement designed to foster a healthy roommate relationship.
 Housing and Residence Life staff (Area Coordinators and student Resident Assistants) are trained to facilitate this process.

 The university has a variety of resources available to all students.
 If a student is struggling in a class, s/he should always seek out the faculty member.
 Academic Advisors and Student Academic Services are also available.
 Counseling and Psychological Services and Campus Ministry are available for personal or pastoral counseling.

 The Education Abroad Office provides information on a wide variety of study abroad opportunities.
 Students should visit the office early on to find our more about programs, costs and deadlines.

 Our Student Health Center is open weekdays and offers a number of health care services at low cost.
 All full time undergraduate students must have insurance.
 For more information about the Student Health Center and insurance, please see their website.

-The Career Services office works with students on career discernment, finding a mentor, skills assessment, finding an internship and much more.
+The Career Engagement Office works with students on career discernment, finding a mentor, skills assessment, finding an internship and much more.
 Students should not wait until their senior year to visit the office.
-There are services and resources to use in the first year
+There are services and resources to use in the first year.

 The Campus Store is the on-campus retailer for purchasing or renting textbooks and finding all your Redhawk gear.
 Represent SU in style!